Inner North London

 Alcohol, drug and medication related deaths

-Concerns summary Amitriptyline was prescribed above recommended doses for a contraindicated condition in a dependent patient, with overdose risk unflagged after hospitalisation, and risky monthly prescriptions issued due to inadequate record-keeping and over-reliance on individual doctor knowledge.
+Concerns summary (AI summary) Amitriptyline was prescribed above recommended doses for a contraindicated condition in a dependent patient, with overdose risk unflagged after hospitalisation, and risky monthly prescriptions issued due to inadequate record-keeping and over-reliance on individual doctor knowledge.

 Jada Monoja